 Lead counsel obtaining complete defense verdict of breach of contract and contractual indemnity action against client arising out of client’s employment contract with plaintiff.

-Trial to complete defense verdict of claim for breach of breach of implied warranty of habitability and negligence arising out of alleged construction defects and personal injury at apartment complex.
+Trial to complete defense verdict of claim for breach of implied warranty of habitability and negligence arising out of alleged construction defects and personal injury at apartment complex.

 Lead counsel in trial to verdict of roll-over of Cushman ATV defending allegations of negligent warnings, negligent training, supervision, and failure to warn.